sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`cross`** (`float` , `float`) --->  `geometry`

 #### Result:
-A cross, which radius is equal to the first operand/nA cross, which radius is equal to the first operand and the width of the lines for the second
+A cross, which radius is equal to the first operand and the width of the lines for the second A cross, which radius is equal to the first operand

 #### Examples:
 ```
-geometry var0 <- cross(10); 	// var0 equals a geometry as a cross of radius 10
+geometry var0 <- cross(10,2); 	// var0 equals a geometry as a cross of radius 10, and with a width of 2 for the lines
-geometry var1 <- cross(10,2); 	// var1 equals a geometry as a cross of radius 10, and with a width of 2 for the lines
+geometry var1 <- cross(10); 	// var1 equals a geometry as a cross of radius 10
 ```